mathieu-y/DpdOdysseeApi/README.md

 How to use ?

-Simply put a "credentials.json" file in the same path as the .exe and fill it with your credential like so :
+Simply put a "credentials.json" file in the same path as the .exe and fill it with your credentials like so :

 ```
 {